2020Austin/PersonalRiotApi/README.md

 # Python data processing project w/ Riot API

 ## Description
-Use the Riot API to pull data about players into a local database.
-Use python to do statistical analysis and data visualization
+Use the Riot API to pull data about players into a local database Use python to do statistical analysis and data visualization

 ## Riot Games API
 [Riot API Developer Portal](https://developer.riotgames.com/apis)